Oliver-Preuschl/lwc-das/README.md

 # Overview

-lwc-das supports building generic, loosely coupled Lightning Web Components (LWCs).
-The communication between these components can be configured directly in the Lightning App Builder using outgoing and incoming properties, instead of sending dedicated messages between the single components.
+lwc-das enables you to build generic, loosely coupled Lightning Web Components (LWCs).
+The communication between these components can be configured directly in the Lightning App Builder using incoming and outgoing properties, instead of sending dedicated messages between the single components.
 This leads to a much higher component reusability and cleaner component architecture.

 For a detailed explanation of the motivation behind this project and an overview of the architecture please read the article [Loose Coupling of LWCs in the Lightning App Builder](https://medium.com/p/a1b37cad3575) on Medium.